What Documents Do I Need to Sell a Static Caravan?

 a caravan front room with two grey sofas and window letting light in

-Most sales don't stall because sellers can't find the paperwork – they stall because sellers didn't know it existed
+Most caravan sales don’t stall because sellers can’t find paperwork - they stall because they didn’t realise what paperwork was needed when selling a caravan in the first place.

-You've decided to sell.
-You've talked to the park.
-You've even had a few enquiries.
-Then someone asks for the license details, and you realise you've been storing them... somewhere.
-Or the park mentions a clause you don't remember signing.
-Or a buyer wants proof of something you assumed was obvious.
+You’ve decided to sell.
+You’ve spoken to the park.
+You may have even had enquiries.
+Then someone asks for licence details, or the park mentions a clause you don’t remember agreeing to, or a buyer requests proof of something you assumed was obvious.

 a photograph of two static caravans with deckings on. the one in front has a black deck